Syphax: Negotiations with Rome and Carthage

-King Syphax of Numidia receives Scipio Africanus - Alessandro Allori (1535-1607) - sala di Léon X, Villa di Poggio a Caiano.
+King Syphax of Numidia Receives Scipio Africanus by Alessandro Allori (1535–1607), sala di Léon X, Villa di Poggio a Caiano.

 After the Roman general Publius Cornelius Scipio was victorious in the Battle of Ilipa (206 BC), he sent his friend Gaius Laelius to visit Syphax to ratify the treaty with Rome.
 Syphax, however, refused to ratify any treaty except with Scipio, so Scipio sailed with two quinqueremes to meet with Syphax, taking a considerable risk in doing so.
 In fact he arrived at the Numidian harbor at exactly the same time as Hasdrubal Gisco (who had fled from Spain) anchored there on his way back to Carthage.
 Scipio's ship managed to make harbor before Gisco's seven triremes could make out to intercept them, and in a neutral harbor, Gisco dared not act against the Romans.
 Syphax invited both to dinner, where both Syphax and Gisco were taken in by Scipio's charm.